ispras/spark-openstack/README.md

     --deploy-jupyter True

-Usage example:
+Usage example for deploy jupyter on created cluster:

     ./spark-openstack -k borisenko -i /home/al/.ssh/id_rsa -s 10 \
                -t spark.large -a 8ac6a0eb-05c6-40a7-aeb7-551cb87986a2 -n abef0ea-4531-41b9-cba1-442ba1245632 -f public \
                --deploy-jupyter True \
                launch borisenko-cluster

-Jupyter notebook should be started automatically after cluster is launched.
+Jupyter notebook should be started automatically after cluster deploying.
+Also jupyter may be deployed when creating a cluster.

 Master host IP address can be obtained by running `./spark-openstack get-master <cluster-name>`.
 Alternatively, you can look for lines like `"msg": "jupyter install finished on 10.10.17.136 (python_version=3)"` in the console output.